avilleret/Gem-wiki/How-to-build-Gem-on-MacOSX-Mavericks.md

 ~~~~

-### pure-data
+### Pure Data

-You need a recent version of `pure-data`.
+You need a recent version of `Pure Data` (Pd).
 The latest one can be found on [http://puredata.info/downloads](http://puredata.info/downloads)

-Note that there are 32-bit and 64-bit version of pure-data.
+Note that there are 32-bit and 64-bit version of Pure Data.
 But 64-bit Pd-extended is not well supported for now.
 So maybe 32-bit is a good choice at first.